speechly/react-ui/README.md

 - Mic widget size is defined by `size` property.
 Parameters are in css, e.g. `6rem`.
 - Colors are defined by `gradientStops` property.
 Parameter is an array of 2 colors, e.g. ["#","#"].
 - If you created the app skeleton using the react-client tutorial, you may wish to remove the following lines containing the default button for toggling speech recording:
+- `<ErrorPanel/>` is an optional component that is intended to be placed inside `<PushToTalkButtonContainer/>`.
+You may, however, place it anywhere in the component hierarchy.
+It automatically shows if there is problem detected upon pressing the `<PushToTalkButton/>`.

 ```tsx
 <div className="mic-button">